 Credit not given for this course and 833:302.

 Exploration of the types and uses of information systems; their management and strategic application; related privacy policies and their transformative role in health care delivery.

 Open to 501 and 832 majors only with junior or senior standing.

 10:832:332 Public Health Economics (3)

-Principles of microeconomics are used to examine the demand for health, medical care, and health insurance and the behaviors of medical care providers.
-Analysis of health care behavior.
+Principles of microeconomics are used to examine the demand for health and the allocation of public resources to improve the public’s health.
+Case studies.

 10:832:333 Financial Aspects of Public Health (3)

-Financing management tools for various care delivery settings.
+Financial management tools for various health settings.
 Develop analytical skills to interpret financial information and understand the processes and tasks performed by the financial departments of an institution.

 10:832:334 Principles of Health Administration (3)

 Application of administrative theory to health delivery, policy, and planning.
 Structures and functions of management and their application in the field.